 The idea of pavement is pretty much non-existent and not wheelchair friendly in most places in Nepal.
 Though there might be pavements along a road, they are often crowded with shopkeepers, motorbikes and anything else that can find its way onto it.
 The tricky urban streets get even more complicated in the rainy season.

-Except in a few places where traffic police might be controlling the traffic, obedience to traffic lights does not exist.
+Except in a few places where traffic police might be controlling the traffic, obedience to traffic lights do not exist.
 Crossing a road, therefore, can be quite difficult on your own or in a wheelchair.

 Access for disabled in hotels